Why a mirage will appear on a road on a very hot day?

 Mirages are most common in deserts.
 They happen when light passes through two layers of air with different temperatures.
 The desert sun heats the sand, which in turn heats the air just above it.
 When you see it from a distance, the different air masses colliding with each other act like a mirror.

-READ ALSO: What is the problem in Red Queen?
+READ ALSO: What were the nine realms?

 What is mirage seen in summer seasons?